-- General Election Day is the Tuesday after the first Monday in November. - Primary Election Day is the second Tuesday in June. - Sometimes general and primary elections are combined with city or town elections. - City or town elections can happen at other times and are determined by the city or town.
+- General Election Day is the Tuesday after the first Monday in November. - Primary Election Day is the second Tuesday in March or June, depending on the year. - Sometimes general and primary elections are combined with city or town elections. - City or town elections can happen at other times and are determined by the city or town.